 Now you know the most important project manager skills.
 But do you know who can help you develop these skills and help you jumpstart your career?

-The University of Massachusetts Amherst Isenberg School of Management offers online certification in project management.
-This interactive online post graduate program is aligned with the standards of PMI-PMP® and IASSC-Lean Six Sigma and provides essential project manager skills and training and helps you stand out from the competition.
+Simplilearn offers online certification in project management in collaboration with the Univeristy of Massachussets.
+This interactive online post graduate program is aligned with the standards of PMI-PMP® and IASSC-Lean Six Sigma.
+It provides essential project manager skills and training and helps you stand out from the competition.
 To get started, all you have to do is apply today!